MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

   - `"65-74"`: 65 to 74
   - `"75+"`: 75 or more
 - **Guarantees:**
+  - The value is not null when `age` is not null.
   - The class is compatible with the value of `age`.

 ### `age_class_code`